polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/essays/AI/Open-Letter-To-Apple-And-MLX-Team.md

 Why is your team stretched so thin?
 Shouldn't Apple be expanding its workforce to focus on MLX?
 Given the importance of AI, isn't it crucial for Apple to demonstrate a stronger commitment to it?

 Tenny wouldn't sense that commitment in all this.
-Honestly, I don't either.
-At least not yet.
+Honestly, I don't either, at least not yet.
 Please convince me otherwise.
-If convinces, I might even reconsider rebalancing my AI portfolio in the US market.
+If convinced, I might even reconsider rebalancing my AI portfolio in the US market.
 Seriously.
 For more on my honest take on MLX, check out this essay:

 "I Have Good Wheels, You Know: Sticking to What Works"